since 2009

 tree burrowing rock

 Despite the appearance of a rubble desert, not one hour goes by that we don’t cross another soul, mostly nomads, going about their business, which is taking their camels and goats to the next pasture land.
 And what can grow in the desert ?
 While crossing a gully, I stumble upon a giant snake burrowed in the rocks.
 It turns out to be the root of an argan tree.
-How could it make its way across, or rather through, it’s beyond my comprehension.
-Later in the day, sundry colours grace the stones around us, from the ubiquitous beige and dark grey to burgundy and even turquoise.
+How could it make its way across, or rather through ?
+Later in the day, sundry colors grace the stones around us, from the ubiquitous beige and dark grey to burgundy and even turquoise.

 gueltas at Boulakouass